ramonaspence/chefs-notebook/README.md

 After registering, you will be automatically logged in and redirected to a form to create a profile.
 Once you've created a profile, you'll be redirect to your profile.
 There you'll see in the top right corner of your profile a button to create a recipe!

 Now that that's out of the way, you can begin creating a recipe.

+**Note:** As of right now, this project is not in production.
+There are plans in place to make this happen.
+In the meantime, the database may not be consistent which may cause the loss of recipes.
 <h2>Setting Up Development Environment</h2>
 In order to work with this application as a developer, there are a few environment variables that we need to set.
 I've broken them down by what you need to work in certain parts of the application.